 18 – 19 September 2022

 It’s Sunday and after a hearty breakfast we board our large and comfortable bus and drive to Issyk-Kul Lake.
 The road travels west within the valley before rounding the mountains in a southerly direction and looping east around the mountain to go up the next valley and the northern shore of the lake.
 All the while we are bracketed by tall mountains.
-The drive is about 100 miles but takes us over three hours.
+The bus travels about 100 miles but takes us over three hours.
 Passage is slow.

 Today is one of those days that leads you to fall in love with a country.

 Later, we arrived at spectacular Issyk-Kul Lake, the Pearl of Tian-Shan.
 Surrounded by spectacular mountains, filled with frigid clear waters, this lake is one of the most popular tourist spots in Kyrgyzstan.
 It s a higher altitude here, over 5000 feet.
 Hotels and resorts dot its northern shore and the best beaches lie in our destination city of Cholpon-Ata.
 I imagine it’s rustic atmosphere will be fleeting as more and more tourism affects it.
-Kyrgyzstan has little to export so the importation of tourist is important to the economy.
+Kyrgyzstan has little to export so the importation of tourist is important for the economy.

 Issyk-Kul, or “warm lake” as it doesn’t freeze, is considered an endorheic lake, one with a limited drainage basin which does not typically have a source of outflow for its waters.
 The saline lake is fed by glaciers and some 120 rivers which flow into the lake; water exits through evaporation.
 The lake is the 7th deepest in the world and the 2nd largest mountain lake in the world (think Titicaca).
 In spite of a closed basin, the overall surface area of the lake is alarmingly shrinking.
 Think climate change and poor environmental decisions, mostly by the Russians.